PICK YOUR DARK BALSAMIC

 Makes for a delicious Asian vinaigrette

 Try making a tasty vinaigrette for grated vegetable salads and rice noodle dishes by combining this balsamic vinegar, sesame seed oil, fresh lime juice, soy sauce, grated garlic, grated ginger, and honey.
-Make sure to include bak choi, brocolli, carrots, spring onions, and/or snow peas for a delicious compliment.
-Toss and garnish with fresh coriander, sliced chillies and toasted sesame seeds.
+Make sure to include bak choi, broccoli, carrots, spring onions, and/or snow peas for a delicious compliment.
+Toss and garnish with fresh coriander, sliced chilies and toasted sesame seeds.

 Use as part of marinade for meat

 Especially good for marinating chicken, shrimp, and beef.
 Simply combine this balsamic with soy sauce, grated fresh ginger, honey and a squeeze of lime.
 Leave meat to marinade in this mixture for at least an hour before frying or grilling.
 Garnish with freshly chopped herbs or scallions.